 After many months of being in the boat yard restoring this Hatteras, it was time to give her a name.
 I decided to name her “Rock n Reel.”
-Before I purchased the lettering, I ran the name by my wife.
+Before I purchased the lettering, I ran the name by my wife to give her some say so in the matter.
 She quickly said, I’ve got a name for that boat.
 It should be named “Distraction.”
 I said, Because of ADD?
 She said NO, you smart-Alec – It’s because that boat is a distraction to our marriage.
 Hence, Distraction was born.

 How Captain Troy Offers A Different Kind Of Fishing Charter?

-When I first started charter fishing, the only advice I was given about being a good captain was, “I had to catch and harvest a lot of fish.”
-At the time, charter fishing in Orange Beach was all about killing fish.
-The more fish that were in the cooler, the better.
+When I first started charter fishing, the only advice I was given about being a good captain was, “I had to catch and kill a lot of fish.”
+At the time, charter fishing in Orange Beach was all about killing fish and lots of them.
+The more fish that were in the cooler, the better for business.
 I was told that you had to kill them in order to grow your business.
 After rocking along for about two years, trying to grow my business and be like other successful captains in Orange Beach, I came up with an idea that ultimately changed changed my business and ultimately changed charter fishing in the Gulf of Mexico.